What is “Japanese?”

 、 ! ? 「」

-Perhaps even more bizarre is that Japanese generally lacks the use of spaces between words.
-Boundaries between phrases are meant to be obvious in context thanks to Japanese having a mixed script.
-It is not unheard of to have sentences with Kanji, Hiragana, Katakana, and the ABCs all present.
+Perhaps even more bizarre is that Japanese generally lacks spaces between words.
+Boundaries between phrases are meant to be obvious in context thanks to its mixed script.

 There are three sources of words: native words, Sino-Japanese words, and loanwords from other languages.